kklin/musicshare/README.md

 #### DJ-ing, made democratic!

 Video demo:  https://www.youtube.com/watch?v=GKnQUizjkbU
+That video is pretty outdated now.
+It doesn't show things like adding songs and the client console, among other things.

 This set of programs allows users to create a designated playback server, and connect multiple clients that together decide what songs should be played.